gorkang/jsPsychMaker/README.md

 ## Creating a protocol with new tasks

-You can create new tasks using csv or excel files.
+You can create a protocol with new tasks using csv or excel files:

 1) Copy example tasks to local folder: `jsPsychMaker::copy_example_tasks(destination_folder = "~/Downloads/TEST")`